ilanlal/basic-telegram-bot-remastered/README.md

 Copy the contents of the `src/lib/TelegramBotProxy.js` file into new file named `TelegramBotProxy.gs` in your Google Apps Script project.

 > Note: the file extension should be `.gs` for Google Apps Script.
+> This library provides a simple interface to interact with the Telegram Bot API. all API methods are accessible via the `executeApiRequest` method.

 Then, you can use the following code to send a message using your Telegram bot: